My Story

 Since I was a kid, sport (particularly rugby) has been at the centre of my life.
 Like most, I started in grassroots rugby, falling in love with the game early on.
 I wasn’t the most naturally gifted player (no blistering pace, no outrageous step, no bouldering strength), but what I did have in my favour, was that I could work hard, and I had a genuine love for what I was doing.
 Whether it was training in the cold, pushing through exhaustion, or just refusing to quit, my persistence became my biggest strength.

 That persistence led to an opportunity that changed my life.
-A coach from my secondary school suggested I trial for a private school known for its rugby program.
-One scholarship later, I found myself at Seaford College, a place I never expected to be, and this helped me to develop myself to the point where university became a possibility.
+A coach from my secondary school informed my parents that following a friendly match with a private school nearby, I had been offered the opportunity to trial to go to college at a private school on a sport scholarship.
+One scholarship later, I found myself at Seaford College, a place I never expected to be, and this helped me to develop myself to the point where university became a possibility for the first time.
 Coming from a background where private school and university were extremely far from the norm, this was a game-changer for me.
 I was the first in my family to have the opportunity to attend such an institute.
 This is to say, sport didn’t just shape my performance, it shaped my future.

 The Turning Point: Discovering Sport Psychology

-I originally went to Hartpury University (admittedly) with dreams of playing professional rugby.
-That was the goal.
+I studied at Hartpury University with dreams of playing professional rugby.
+That was the goal at that point more than anything else if I am honest, as I was never very skilled in academics.
 But while there, I discovered sport and exercise psychology, a field that would completely shift my focus.
 I earned my BSc (Hons) in Sport and Exercise Psychology with first class honours, followed by a Master’s in the Psychology of Sport and Exercise at Leeds Beckett University while competing at BUCS Super Rugby and National 1 levels.
 Following this I went on to play National 2 level rugby before starting the Sport and Exercise Psychology Accreditation Route (SEPAR) with the Chartered Association of Sport and Exercise Sciences (CASES).
+It was at this point I met my incredible supervisor Elliott Newell and joined his supervision group via the ASPIRE Programme.

 Looking back, my first real experience with sport psychology wasn’t in a lecture hall.
 It was on the pitch.
 As a hooker in rugby, my job included throwing in at the lineout.
 I took it very seriously.
 I would spend hours practicing, throwing ball after ball at a basketball hoop in the park, determined to hit the perfect spot.